-It’s Brad Alper, wife Alanna Roth, and son Alex Alper’s mountainside ridge winery… They took the road less traveled, and settled to an elevation of 800 feet, on Stoetz Lane… Only eith miles from the Pacific Ocean, you feel those cool Pacific breezes filtering in.
+It’s Brad Alper, wife Alanna Roth, and son Alex Alper’s mountainside ridge winery… They took the road less traveled, and settled to an elevation of 800 feet, on Stoetz Lane… Only eight miles from the Pacific Ocean, you feel those cool Pacific breezes filtering in.
 And, it’s so peaceful, that they offer their utopia to anyone who wants an adventure, a one-on-one experience with the family.

 The name “Square Peg” came to painter and sculptress Alanna, when she and Brad were brainstorming on what to call their new venture.
 They wanted something easily remembered and vibrant.
-Square Peg came up, because it’s easily relateable.
+Square Peg came up, because it’s easily relatable.
 Who among us hasn’t felt like a square peg at some point, right?

 SIDEBAR: This, my friends, is how dry farmed Square Peg Winery got its name.

 The greatest asset that Square Peg Winery possesses is that it’s a micro experience, a one-on-one in their tasting room and art gallery.
 It has a maximum of only 25 people per day, with most parties being the only ones there, at their time of visit.
 Meeting with the owners gives anyone great stories and memories.
 Sharing the room with incredible art smooths out the experience.
 While Brad has said that it’s not all about the wine at Square Peg, a quick Google search on William Knuttel, Square Peg’s celebrated winemaker, tells you that they in fact began their journey with the wine, so that any visit is seamlessly wonderful.